Home Hacks: Your Complete Guide

 The philosophy: better home, small effort, cheap staples

 We believe a good home isn't the result of one big weekend project or a cart full of specialty products.
 It's the sum of dozens of tiny decisions and a handful of cheap materials used well.
 White vinegar, baking soda, dish soap, a couple of microfiber cloths, and a little consistency will carry you further than most of what's marketed to you.
+We put those homemade cleaners to the honest test so you don't have to.

 Everything on this hub is built on four ideas we come back to again and again.